An interview with Jeremy Friedland

 2014 MHCI+D Graduate Jeremy Friedland talks about his journey from Merchandiser to Facebook Product Designer

-A few years ago, Jeremy Friedland was working as a visual merchandiser for Apple Stores when a work assignment piqued his interest in user experience (UX) design.
+A few years ago, Jeremy Friedland was working as a visual merchandiser and guest posting manager for Apple Stores when a work assignment piqued his interest in user experience (UX) design.
 Realizing he needed more education to pursue a career in the field, he decided to enroll in the Master of Human-Computer Interaction + Design program at the University of Washington.

 The decision paid off.
 Since completing the MHCI+D program in 2014, Jeremy has successfully switched gears and now works as a product designer at Facebook.
 Here he talks about his experience in the MHCI+D program and how it helped him design an exciting new career path.